-Undoubtedly, some clinicians have, and will always, use diagnostic tools for nefarious purposes (especially those who work for organizations that exist for the sole purpose of reducing or eliminating funding for treatment — Managed Care organizations, for example).
-On the other hand, responsible and ethical clinicians will continue to use tools for the benefit of their clients/patients.
-DSM-IV is being misused now, and DSM-5 will be misused in the future, without a doubt.
+Undoubtedly, some clinicians have and always will use diagnostic tools for nefarious purposes.
+Especially though who work for organizations that exist for the sole purpose of reducing or eliminating funding for treatment like Managed Care organizations, for example.
+On the other hand, responsible and ethical clinicians will continue to use tools for the benefit of their clients and patients.
+DSM=IV is being misused now and, without question, DSM-5 will be misused in the future.

-In my professional opinion, it is not appropriate to present just the portion of a set of facts that causes people discomfort and fear; one should present the entire set of facts and let people judge for themselves whether or not a reason for fear exists after considering the opinions of other responsible, reliable and conscientious professionals, especially those with a proven track record of advocacy for children and more than 30 years of clinical experience using tools like DSM-IV to benefit children.
+In my professional opinion, it is not appropriate to present just the portion of a set of facts that causes people discomfort and fear.
+Instead, one should present the entire set of facts and let people judge for themselves whether or not a reason for fear exists after considering the opinions of other responsible, reliable and conscientious professionals.
+Especially professionals with a proven track record of advocacy for children and more than thirty years of clinical experience using tools like DSM-IV to benefit children, like myself.